Frequently Asked Questions

 - How does the Federal Law Fairness To Contact Lens Consumers Act affect me?

 On February 4th, 2004, a Federal Law called the Fairness To Contact Lens Consumers Act went into effect.
-This law made it much easier for you to enjoy the savings and convenience of ordering on-line from Discount Contact Lenses.
+This law made it much easier for you to enjoy the savings and convenience of ordering on-line from Discount Contacts.

 - Where is your company headquartered?